bohlinger/wavy/docs/tutorials.rst

     * check if env 'WAVY_CONFIG' is set or specified in .env
     * check if a config folder exists using xdg
-    * fall back to default files within the package
+    * fall back on default files within the package

+For simplicity, let's assume that we have our custom config files in *~/wavy/config*.

 2. download L3 satellite altimetry data
 #######################################

 L3 satellite data is obtained from Copernicus with the product identifier WAVE_GLO_WAV_L3_SWH_NRT_OBSERVATIONS_014_001.
 User credentials are required for this task.
 So before you can start you have to get a Copernicus account (free of costs).
 Prepare access to Copernicus products.
 Enter your account credentials into the .netrc-file.
 Your .netrc should look something like: